CraigFoote/ca.footeware.java.texty3/README.md

 └── texty3.jar
 ```

-Running as root for the next command seems to be required.
-This will leave some items in your *apps* folder owned by root so you'll need to `sudo rm -r ./app` if you need to clean the project.

-Anyway, from *app* folder, run the following to build the flatpak and install it locally (globally?).
+From the *app* folder, run the following to build the flatpak and install it locally.

 ```
-sudo flatpak-builder --force-clean --verbose --install build-dir ca.footeware.java.texty3.yml
+flatpak-builder --force-clean --user --verbose --install build-dir ca.footeware.java.texty3.yml
 ```

 If you get errors, running this can provide better explanations.
 Some *pom.xml* tags are used but I think I've got the required ones.